Pam Robinson

 Pam Robinson is the co-founder, with Hank Glamann, of the American Copy Editors Society.
-She was born at Walter Reed Army Hospital in Washington, D.C. and grew up in Lorain, Ohio, a blue-collar city on Lake Erie, 27 miles west of Cleveland.
-The Robinson Prize is named for her.
+She was born at Walter Reed Army Hospital in Washington, D.C., and grew up in Lorain, Ohio, a blue-collar city on Lake Erie, 27 miles west of Cleveland.
+The Robinson Prize for copy editors is named for her.

 Career

-While a part-time sportswriter and student, she was assigned to cover a Southview High School football game at George Daniel Field in Lorain but barred from using the pressbox because female sportswriters were not permitted.
+While a part-time sportswriter and student, she was assigned to cover a Southview High School football game at George Daniel Field in Lorain but was barred from using the press box because female sportswriters were not permitted.
 The reason cited was the bad language used by visiting coaches, though female members of the school board were admitted.
-The bar was lifted a week later after The Journal, her employer, created a fuss.
+The ban was lifted a week later after The Journal, her employer, objected.

-She served as the first president of ACES, stepping down in 2001, and was succeeded by John Early McIntyre.
+She was a co-founder, and served as the first president of, the American Copy Editors Society (ACES), stepping down in 2001, and was succeeded by John Early McIntyre.